gitlabhq/gitlabhq/doc/raketasks/backup_restore.md

 You can only restore a backup to exactly the same version of GitLab that you created it on, for example 7.2.1.

 ```
-# use this command if you've installed GitLab with the omnibus package
+# use this command if you've installed GitLab with the Omnibus package
 sudo gitlab-rake gitlab:backup:create

 # if you've installed GitLab from source or using the cookbook